 Upon reinstating membership inactive AICP members must:

-- Pay 20 percent of back membership dues owed during the inactive period;
+- Pay 20 percent of back membership dues owed during the inactive period

 - Pay current year AICP member dues

-Reinstatement After the 4 Year Window
+Reinstatement After the Four-Year Window

-- Administrative error: Data processing errors such as incorrect data entry information, incorrect computer programming, or data analysis error on behalf of APA
+- Administrative Error: Data processing errors such as incorrect data entry information, incorrect computer programming, or data analysis error on behalf of APA

 Decisions on appeals are subject to concurrence by the AICP Commission.
 If an appeal is approved, regardless of how long a member has been lapsed, the reinstated member will be required to pay AICP dues for no more than four years of membership and document earned CM credits for no more than the same four years.